Want to get certified?

 Go from novice to Excel ninja with bite-sized training coursesStart free trial

 The resources that are available to accountants continue to expand, but Microsoft Excel remains one of the profession’s most widely used tools.
-As Office 365 accelerates its expansion in the cloud, Excel will continue to serve as an industry and professional standard that accountants will need to respect.
+As Microsoft 365 (formerly known as Office 365) accelerates its expansion in the cloud, Excel will continue to serve as an industry and professional standard that accountants will need to respect.

 The Robert Half report “Benchmarking the Accounting and Finance Function” found that